gui2de/ppol6818-ec1341/STATA_4/README.md

 ## Part 1: Individual-Level Power Calculations

-We simulate outcome \( Y \sim N(0,1) \), apply treatment effects between 0–0.2 SD, and use Stata’s `power twomeans` to calculate required sample sizes under:
+We simulate an outcome variable **Y** drawn from a standard normal distribution (mean = 0, sd = 1), apply treatment effects between 0 and 0.2 SD, and use Stata’s `power twomeans` to calculate required sample sizes under:
 - 50% treatment vs. control
 - 15% expected attrition
 - Only 30% of units receiving treatment